On the Semantics of Intensionality: Modality-as-Intension

 \section{Modality-as-Intension}

-All the negative results regarding computational reflection that we mention in \S\ref{sec:intlog} have something in common: they invariably apply to some construct that can \emph{turn extension into intension}.
+All the negative results regarding intensionality and computational reflection have something in common: they invariably apply to some construct that can \emph{turn extension into intension}.
 For example, in \cite{Barendregt1991} a contradiction is derived from the assumption that some term $Q$ satisfies $QM =_{\beta} \ulcorner M \urcorner$ for any $M$, where the RHS is a G\"odel number of $M$.
 The moral is that \emph{one should not mix intension and extension}.

 To separate the two, we will use \emph{modal types}, as first suggested by Davies and Pfenning \cite{Davies2001a,Davies2001}.
 In \emph{op. cit.} the authors use modal types to simulate two-level $\lambda$-calculi.
 In passing, they interpret the modal type $\Box A$ as the type of `intensions of type $A$' or `code of type $A$.'
-The \textsf{T} axiom $\Box A \rightarrow A$ may then be read as an \emph{interpreter} that maps code to values, whereas the \textsf{4} axiom $\Box A \rightarrow \Box\Box A$ corresponds to \emph{quoting}, but quoting can only happen when the initial value is already code, and not a `runtime' value.
+The \textsf{T} axiom $\Box A \rightarrow A$ may then be read as an \emph{interpreter} that maps code to values, whereas the \textsf{4} axiom $\Box A \rightarrow \Box\Box A$ corresponds to \emph{quoting}, but quoting that can only happen when the initial value is already code, and not a `runtime,' live value.

 Unfortunately, the available semantics do not corroborate this interpretation.
 The categorical semantics of the \textsf{S4} necessity modality---due to Bierman and de Paiva \cite{Bierman2000a}---specify that $\Box$ is a \emph{monoidal comonad} $(\Box, \epsilon, \delta)$ on a CCC.
 The problem is now rather obvious, in that equality in the category \emph{is} extensional equality: if $f = g$, then $\Box f = \Box g$.
 In modal type theory, this amounts to saying that $\vdash M = N : A$ implies $\vdash \ibox{M} = \ibox{N} : \Box A$, which is not what we mean by intensionality at all.
 By definition, `intension' should not be preserved under equality, and in \cite{Davies2001a} it is clearly stated that there should be no reductions under a $\ibox{(-)}$ construct.